 I LOVE having chai concentrate in the fridge - whether it’s homemade or store-bought.

-It’s such a quick way to make an iced chai latte without ever leaving home.
+It’s such a quick way to make an iced chai latte, a pumpkin spice chai latte, or a matcha chai latte without ever leaving home.

 And, it’s cheaper than buying one from a coffee shop.